-Goddess locs are great protective styles that are easy to install and require little maintenance.
-What make Goddess locs stand out from regular faux locs is that they have curly or wavy ends.
-They are a style that look like real locs but have curls added to it, to accentuate the locs.
-This hairstyle is a favorite because it can be styled in a variety of ways, and the longer you keep it in, the more beautiful it tends to be.
+This hairstyle creates the appearance of real locs with added curls to accentuate them.
+It's a favorite hairstyle because it can be styled in a variety of ways, and the longer you keep it in, the more beautiful it tends to be.

-If you want to try the Goddess locs as your next protective style, this article will guide you on how to install and style your Goddess locs, and everything you need to know about making this look.
+If you want to try Goddess locs as your next protective hairstyle, this article will guide you through how to install and style them, as well as everything you need to know to achieve this look.

-How many packs of hair do I need for Goddess locs?
+How many packs of hair are needed for Goddess locs?

-Goddess locs are made with kinky marley or locs extensions.
-So, the amount of hair packs you use will depend on how full or long you want your Goddess locs to look.
-However, you can start with six packs of hair and add more extensions along the way if needed.
+The number of hair packs required will depend on how full or long you want your Goddess locs to be.
+You can start with 6 packs of hair and add more extensions as needed to achieve your desired look.

-How long does Goddess locs take to install?
+How long does it take to install Goddess locs?

 How long do Goddess locs last?

-Typically, Goddess locs can last for one to two months,, but this also depends on how well you maintain and take care of them.
-You should refresh them often, by washing and moisturizing them.
+Goddess locs can typically last for 4 to 8 weeks (1 to 2 months), but their longevity also depends on how well you maintain and take care of them.
+It is recommended that you refresh them often by washing and moisturizing them.

 How can I install the Goddess locs?